- Visiting Chesapeake?

 Nature Academy in Nature's Classroom: Geared towards children

-aged 5-12, Nature Academy in Nature's Classroom offers hands-on, exploratory education on a variety of topics focused on the flora and fauna found at the Arboretum.
+ages 5-12, Nature Academy in Nature's Classroom offers hands-on, exploratory education on a variety of topics focused on the flora and fauna found at the Arboretum.
 Children explore the forest, play games, and create a craft.
-Programs offered: Buggin' Out, Macro Invertebrates and Water Quality, Ecology, Tracking Trees, Creepy Crawlies, Step Into Spring.
+Programs offered: Celebrate Earth, Planet Insects, Family Explorers, Water Quality, Beneath the Surface.
 To register or find updated programming dates and times view our Peake Discovery Guide.

 Volunteers are the backbone of the Arboretum.
 With 48 acres of trees, trails, picnic areas, barns and the homestead house it would be impossible to operate the facility without volunteer efforts.
 Scouts, civic leagues, church groups and many others volunteer thousands of hours each year to keep the facility maintained for public use.